 - For producing 1 ton of raisins, 4 tons of grapes are needed!

 - In ancient Roman times, a person could ‘buy’ a slave by offering just two jars of raisins!

-- The raisins were discovered by humans by accident; they saw grapes drying on their vines.
-The historical evidence for this dates back to 1490 BC.
+- The raisins were discovered by humans by accident.
+They saw grapes drying on their vines.
+The historical evidence for these dates back to 1490 BC.

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.